 Exposure therapy incorporates a variety of techniques to help a person confront their fears.
 As part of the intake and therapeutic process, a therapist determines what are the best techniques to use to assist with the exposure process.
 Techniques include Systematic Desensitization, graded exposures, flooding, prolonged exposures, and Response and Prevention Therapy (E/RP).

-Exposure Response and Prevention Therapy (E/RP or ERP Therapy) is a combination of Exposure Therapy and Cognitive-Behavior Therapy (CBT) that exposes the person to their trigger so they learn how to be uncomfortable to the point where they can ignore their trigger.
+Exposure and Response Prevention Therapy (E/RP or ERP Therapy) is a combination of Exposure Therapy and Cognitive-Behavior Therapy (CBT) that exposes the person to their trigger so they learn how to be uncomfortable to the point where they can ignore their trigger.
 Before E/RP begins deep psychoeducation about the OCD impacts brain and behavior is essential for both the child or teen and parent.
 Understanding the neuropsychological mechanisms of anxiety and OCD helps one to move forward in therapy.

 With E/RP, first, the person identifies all the triggers.
 Next, the therapist exposes the person to the situations that trigger his or her obsessions and compulsions (sometimes starting gradually and other times addressing more moderate triggers).
 The therapy emphasizes learning how to deal with the uncomfortableness rather than avoiding it, as the latter leads to negative reinforcement.
 Patients learn that with exposure, their anxiety increases, but it also decreases.
 They safely test the limits of their fears with a therapist guiding them through the awareness that their fears aren’t rational and their exposure experiences are a validation of that.